 Monk, Mathematics for Chemistry, Oxford University Press, 2006

-Higher Education Academy Physical Sciences Center, Quantitative skills in Forensic Science: http://www.physsci.ltsn.ac.uk/Resources/DevelopmentProjectsReport.aspx?id=204
+Higher Education Academy Physical Sciences Centre, Quantitative Skills in Forensic Science: http://www.physsci.ltsn.ac.uk/Resources/DevelopmentProjectsReport.aspx?id=204

 See the library reading list for this module (Canterbury)

-Acquired and developed key skills, concepts, theories and practice which underpin practical chemistry problem solving.
+Acquired and developed key skills, concepts, theories and practice which underpin practical chemistry problem solving and in data presentation methods pertaining to scientific results dissemination.

 Acquired and developed necessary practical laboratory skills, problem-solving skills and work-related safety skills, including chemical handling, scientific data presentation and standard laboratory procedures.